CodeOptimization/hello-world/Threads/Concurrency.md

 3. Since there are generally quantity and overhead limitations to processes that prevent using processes to concurrency.

 4. Java took more traditional approach to adding supporting for threading on top of a sequential language, Instead of forking external processes in a multitasking OS, threading creates tasks with a process represented by the executing program.
 Another compelling reason is to import cucurrency into single-process OS.

+5. Java's threading is preemptive, which means that scheduling mechanism provides time slices to each thread, periodically interrupting a thread and context switching to another thread.

+# Basic threadling

+1. A thread is a single unique sequential flow of control within a process.

+2. A single process thus can have multiple cuncurrently executing tasks, but your program as of each task has the CPU to itself.

+3. Threading is a way to create transparently scalable programs -- if a program is running too slow, you can easily speed it up by adding CPUs to the server.